-- The controller of a targeting ability chooses all targets for the effect unless otherwise specified by the card. - If an ability requires the choosing of one or more targets, and there are not enough valid targets to meet all of its targeting requirements, the ability cannot be initiated.
-This initiation check is made at the same time the ability's play restrictions are checked.
+- The controller of a targeting ability chooses all targets for the effect unless otherwise specified by the card. - ♦ If an ability requires the choosing of one or more targets, and there are not enough valid targets to meet all of its targeting requirements, the ability cannot be initiated.
+This initiation check is made at the same time the ability's play restrictions are checked. - ♦ At the time targets are chosen, any currently valid targets are eligible to be chosen.
+(This choice is not restricted only to targets that were present during the initiation check.) - If multiple targets are required to be chosen by the same player, these are chosen simultaneously.